 What makes ME to WE a true social enterprise in that its bottom line is not measured by profits, but by the people empowered and the lives transformed.
 Every decision begins and ends with “how will this make the world a better place,” and every action brings us closer to this crucial goal and helps support the work of WE Charity.
 ME to WE donates at minimum half its net profit to support WE Charity, while the remainder is reinvested to grow the mission of the social enterprise.
-While ME to WE’s commitment is to donate a minimum 50% of its net profit to WE Charity, it often donates as much as 90% of its yearly profit and in-kind revenue to WE Charity.
-To date ME to WE has now donated $20 million (cash and cost off-setting in-kind) to WE Charity.
+ME to WE is mandated by its bylaws to donate a minimum of half its net profit to support WE Charity, while the other half is reinvested to grow the mission of the social enterprise.
+Since 2009, ME to WE has made $20 million worth of cash and cost-offsetting in-kind donations to WE Charity.
+In the last 5 years, ME to WE has, on average, has donated over 90% of its profits back to WE Charity while reinvesting the balance to ensure sustainability.
 Using a highly effective model, ME to WE is structured to offset expenses and help provide pro bono services to WE Charity’s work, ensuring that the charity achieves a remarkable rate of financial efficiency.
 WE Charity on average is able to spend 10% with an average of 90% of its donations going directly to child-serving programs at home and abroad.
 Please find out more here - http://we.org/en-CA/about-we/we-charity/governance/relationship-with-me-to-we

 WE Charity is further able to keep its administrative costs as low as possible through partners that provide us with valuable in-kind services.
 We are proud of the fact that we consistently exceed industry standards.
 WE Charity spends less than 10 percent of its funds on administration, with, on average, 90 cents of every dollar donated going directly to support our projects and programs.
 WE Charity receives approximately one eighth of our consolidated budget in the form of in-kind goods and supplies.
 Citizenship-minded companies support us, from legal and business services to the supplies and logistics that make WE Day possible (e.g., tour shipping, air and ground travel), to the advanced technology that made the WE Global Learning Center a hub for connecting staff, youth, educators and social entrepreneurs around the world.